Last Modified: Feb 10, 2023

 Manually enforce the 2GHz per core rule when provisioning VMware instances to ensure that your VMware hosts are not oversubscribed.

-The VMware CPU reservation of 2GHz per core is now enforced.
+The VMware CPU reservation of 2GHz per core is now automatically enabled in the OVF file.
 The CPU reservation can be up to 100 percent of the defined virtual machine hardware.
-For example, if the hypervisor has 2.0 GHz cores, and the VE is set to 4 cores, you will need 4 x 2.0 GHz reserved for 8GHz (or 8000 MHz).
+For example, if the hypervisor has 2.0 GHz cores, and the VE is set to 4 cores, you will see 4 x 2.0 GHz reserved for 8GHz (or 8000 MHz).